-SECTION A PART 8A.4 - Wind Impact SECTION C PART 23.5 - Roof terraces and podiums Objectives Controls To ensure occupants have direct access to sunlight within areas of communal open space.
-To ensure early consideration of storage of equipment, access to water, ease of rubbish removal and effective drainage for garden maintenance.
-To provide communal open space that adds to the amenity of the development and facilitates social interaction.
-To provide communal open space that is responsive to the site and its context.
-To ensure high quality communal open space that is well integrated within the development.
-To ensure the design of communal open space protects the amenity of nearby residents.
-To ensure useability of open terraces and balconies within developments.
-To provide safe, useable, attractive and accessible communal open space for residents.
-Access to any communal open space is to be provided for people with a disability in accordance with Part 2 Section 7 of AS 1428.
-The location and design of the Primary communal open space is to optimise opportunities for active and passive social and recreation activities, summer shade, solar access and orientation, summer shade, outlook, and maintain the privacy of residents on adjoining lower density residential dwelling sites.
-To encourage use, communal open space is to incorporate: shared facilities such as barbecue facilities, drinking water taps, play equipment and seating; Note: Facilities are to be appropriate to the space and demonstrates consideration to the amenity of nearby residents. sun shading devices and wind screens; landscape elements, including small to medium trees.
-Concealment or entrapment areas are not to be created within the communal open space.
-Separate communal open spaces for nor residential usesare encouraged.
-For saftey reasons, the communal open space (except for roof terraces) is to be capable of surveillance from at least two apartments and from at least two business units where communal spaces are provided for non-residential uses.
+SECTION A PART 8A.4 - Wind Impact

+SECTION C PART 23.5 - Roof terraces and podiums

+- 1 To ensure occupants have direct access to sunlight within areas of communal open space. - 2 To ensure early consideration of storage of equipment, access to water, ease of rubbish removal and effective drainage for garden maintenance. - 3 To provide communal open space that adds to the amenity of the development and facilitates social interaction. - 4 To provide communal open space that is responsive to the site and its context. - 5 To ensure high quality communal open space that is well integrated within the development. - 6 To ensure the design of communal open space protects the amenity of nearby residents. - 7 To ensure useability of open terraces and balconies within developments. - 8 To provide safe, useable, attractive and accessible communal open space for residents.

+- 1 Access to any communal open space is to be provided for people with a disability in accordance with Part 2 Section 7 of AS 1428. - The location and design of the Primary communal open space is to optimise opportunities for active and passive social and recreation activities, summer shade, solar access and orientation, summer shade, outlook, and maintain the privacy of residents on adjoining lower density residential dwelling sites. - 3 To encourage use, communal open space is to incorporate: - shared facilities such as barbecue facilities, drinking water taps, play equipment and seating;

+Note: Facilities are to be appropriate to the space and demonstrates consideration to the amenity of nearby residents.

+- ii) sun shading devices and wind screens; - iii) landscape elements, including small to medium trees. - 4 Concealment or entrapment areas are not to be created within the communal open space. - 5 Any residential communal open space is to be separate and secure from non-residential uses.
+Separate communal open spaces for non-residential usesare encouraged. - 6 For saftey reasons, the communal open space (except for roof terraces) is to be capable of surveillance from at least two apartments and from at least two business units where communal spaces are provided for non-residential uses.